A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Proposed Method

 In the following Lemma \ref{condLH}, we will demonstrate that, if $f_j$ satisfies the condition presented in Remark \ref{f=s+r} and if we consider $g_{f_j}$ as one of the three definitions presented in Remark \ref{diff}, then Assumption \ref{sup.003} holds.

-\begin{lemma} Suppose $f_j = s_j + r_j$, where $s_j$ has a gradient that is $L_j$-Lipschitz continuous and $r_j$ has a gradient that is $M_j$-Hölder continuous with exponent $\beta_j$.
+\begin{lemma} Suppose $f_j = s_j + r_j$, where $s_j$ has a gradient that is $L_j$-Lipschitz continuous and $r_j$ has a gradient that is $M_j$-H\"{o}lder continuous with exponent $\beta_j$.
 Then the condition \eqref{Lr} is satisfied when considering $g_{f_j}(x,\lambda)$ in any of the definitions given in Remark \ref{diff}. \end{lemma}